ChetnaNSharma/Alumni-Connect/Contributing.md

 Now submit the pull request.

 9. Congratulations!
-Sit and relax, you've made your contribution to Alumni-Connect project.
+Sit and relax, you've made your contribution to the Alumni-Connect project.

 ## Tech Stack 💠
 * HTML